Skip to Content

 Listen to some Fado

-In 2011, UNESCO declared Fado music as an Intangible Cultural Heritage of Humanity, so going to a Fado show is really one of the best things to do in Lisbon at night.
+In 2011, UNESCO declared Fado music as an Intangible Cultural Heritage of Humanity, so going to a Fado show is a unique cultural activity.

 When heading out for some Fado, choose carefully the venue.
 Most places in the Alfama district offering the dinner+fado packages are extremely touristy, overpriced, and I’ve been told that the food is nothing but mediocre.